There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) explain measurement concepts obtained through team-based learning; (2) extract critical information from instrumentation specifications to enable high quality experimental design; (3) collect, understand and manipulate data to achieve high-quality measurements; (4) present and analyse data (numerically and in graphical form) in a manner that includes the uncertainty associated with the measurement; (5) move between the time and frequency domains in the process of understanding measurements and minimise noise; (6) critically analyse and assess instrumentation characteristics that affect data collection and measurement; and (7) use relevant instrumentation specifications to enable high quality experimental design.
+Students are able to (1) explain measurement concepts ; (2) extract critical information from instrumentation specifications to enable high quality experimental design; (3) achieve high-quality measurements using appropriate collection and data manipulation methods; (4) present data (numerically and in graphical form) in a manner that is clear and concise and includes the uncertainty associated with the measurement; (5) move between the time and frequency domains to interpret measurements and minimise noise; (6) critically assess instrumentation characteristics that affect data collection and measurement; and (7) analyse data in a manner that includes the uncertainty associated with the measurement.

-- Typically this unit is assessed in the following ways: (1) laboratories; (2) tutorial assignments; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) laboratories; (2) quizzes; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)